johnroach/kata_starters/string_calculator/readme.md

 Courtesy of: http://osherove.com/tdd-kata-1/

 Kata.rtf describes what to do in the kata.
-Each language has setup instructions listed here.
+Each language has setup instructions listed in root of repository.